Our Services

 Helpful Resources

-High or low MCHC shows how concentrated hemoglobin is in your red blood cells, with a typical range of 32 to 36 g/dL.
-Low MCHC often points to iron deficiency or chronic blood loss, while high MCHC is less common and can suggest hemolysis or hereditary spherocytosis, and doctors interpret this alongside other CBC values and follow-up tests to find the cause.
+MCHC (mean corpuscular hemoglobin concentration) measures how concentrated hemoglobin is inside your red blood cells, with a normal range of 32–36 g/dL.
+Low MCHC most often signals iron deficiency anemia or chronic blood loss, while high MCHC is less common and may indicate hemolysis or hereditary spherocytosis.
+Doctors interpret MCHC alongside other CBC values, such as MCV and hemoglobin, and may order follow-up tests to pinpoint the cause.

 If you've recently reviewed your blood test results, you may have noticed a value called MCHC and wondered what it means.
 Understanding your MCHC can provide important insight into your red blood cells and overall health.